-7 Ex ante actual net GHG removal by sinks
+7. Ex ante actual net GHG removal by sinks

-The actual net greenhouse gas removals by sinks represent the sum of the verifiable changes in carbon stocks in the carbon pools within the project boundary, minus the increase in greenhouse emissions by sources measured in CO2 equivalents within the project boundary that are a result of the implementation of an AR CDM project activity.
+The actual net greenhouse gas removals by sinks represent the sum of the verifiable changes in carbon stocks in the carbon pools within the project boundary, minus the increase in greenhouse emissions by sources measured in CO_2 equivalents within the project boundary that are a result of the implementation of an A/R CDM project activity.
 Therefore,

-$$C{ACTUAL} = \Delta C{P,LB} - GHG_E \tag{13}$$
+$$C{ACTUAL} = \varDelta C{P,LB} - GHG_E$$